Treatment Planning in Egypt for Gulf Patients

 Bariatric & Metabolic Surgery

 Weight loss procedures and diabetes reversal surgery performed by experienced bariatric teams.
+With gastric sleeve surgery priced at AED 25,000–45,000 in the UAE and usually excluded from insurance below strict BMI thresholds, it is one of the most compared procedures between the Gulf and Egypt.
 Comprehensive lifestyle programs include nutritional counseling adapted to Gulf dietary patterns.

 Planning Your Medical Journey from the Gulf